 Flash plated - 0.175mc

-Always read the jewellery descriptions online or check with the retailer or your jeweller about the type of plating, the micron levels and the base metal.
+Always read the jewellery descriptions online or check with the retailer or your jeweller about the type of plating and the micron levels.
 I did just this in a well known high street jewellery store and when I mentioned microns they didn't have a clue what I was talking about!